Monitoring and optimizing the process variables using these tools either independently or in combination helps to bring out the improvements.

 - Product quality attributes in the design space are predicted accurately and reliably

-To facilitate process understanding and improvement, the PAT framework includes 4 different approaches laid down by the FDA;
+To facilitate the process understanding and improvement, the FDA laid down 4 different approaches for the PAT framework:

 - PAT Tools